-At the time of publication of this plan there are no mechanisms through which the maximum fee could rise above £9,000, however, should this change, the University would expect to increase the fee charged to new and continuing students by any permitted level of inflation allowed by the Welsh Government.
-The decision on fees to be charged for 2022/23 would be confirmed by the Board of Governors at the earliest opportunity following any Welsh Government announcement of a permitted uplift, at the latest before any applicant for 2022/23 had been made an offer of a place and ideally before fee levels for 2022/23 entrants are published on the web-site and in prospectuses.
+The University would expect to increase the fees charged to new and continuing students by any permitted level allowed by the Welsh Government.
+The decision on fees to be charged would be confirmed by the Board of Governors at the earliest opportunity following any Welsh Government announcement of a permitted uplift, at the latest before any applicant for 2023/24 or 2024/25 had been made an offer of a place and ideally before fee levels for 2023/24 and 2024/25 entrants are published on the web-site and in prospectuses.
 Similarly, we do not plan to raise fee levels with partners.

 The University in its communications aims to provide transparent and accessible information in a timely fashion.
-It follows the guidance provided to higher education by the Competition and Markets Authority (CMA), and employs a variety of methods for communicating the fee levels, both annual levels and the aggregate level of fees paid by a student during the full duration of a course.
+It follows the guidance provided to higher education by the Competition and Markets Authority (CMA) and employs a variety of methods for communicating the fee levels, both annual levels and the aggregate level of fees paid by a student during the full duration of a course.
 The methods currently employed include: websites, printed materials, and information provided orally to prospective students.
 Communications are undertaken in line with the University's Student Charter, the University's Strategic Equality Plan and the Welsh Language Standards.

-The following mechanisms are used to communicate with prospective students before they enter the University and it is intended that these methods will continue for 2022/23 entrants:
+The following mechanisms are used to communicate with prospective students before they enter the University and it is intended that these methods will continue for 2023/24 and 2024/25 entrants:

-Fee information is included in the Universities and Colleges Admissions Service (UCAS) Entry profile, which is a direct link from various sections of the University's website.
+- Fee information is included in the Universities and Colleges Admissions Service (UCAS) Collection Tool, which is a direct link from various sections of the University's website. - Fee information is prominent on the University's website, and includes links to information on funding options and financial support, additional charges, bursaries/scholarships, financial advice and welfare services, and student hardship support.

-- Fee information is prominent on the University's website, and includes links to information on funding options and financial support, additional charges, bursaries/scholarships, financial advice and welfare services, and student hardship support. - Applicants are signposted to the web-based information on fees via their applicant acknowledgement email.
-Their offer correspondence includes a programme specification and a copy of the tuition fees applicable to their year of entry. - Confirmed applicants receive student planner/joining instructions on how to access key information about joining the University - i.e. enrolment, paying tuition fees etc. - Student finance advice sessions are offered at all Open Days.
+- Applicants are signposted to the web-based information on fees via their applicant acknowledgement email.
+Their offer correspondence includes a programme specification and a copy of the tuition fees applicable to their year of entry. - Confirmed applicants receive student planner/joining instructions on how to access key information about joining the University i.e. enrolment, paying tuition fees etc. - Student finance advice sessions are offered at all Open Days.
 These include details of financial support available to students as well as providing information on tuition fees. - When undertaking Schools and College liaison activity, University staff signpost prospective students to where to find fee information. - Visit Days are particularly targeted at schools in low participation neighbourhoods.
-The University provides these groups with focused student finance sessions providing information on the support available and tuition fees. - Prospective students can access the University's Advice for Applicants web pages which include core pre joining information on topics such as such as tuition fees and finance, accommodation, and student support services. - Emails are sent at key points throughout the year to both enquirers and applicants highlighting key information about student finance tuition fees, how and when to apply, Frequently Asked Questions, etc.
+The University provides these groups with focused student finance sessions providing information on the support available and tuition fees. - Prospective students can access the University's Advice for Applicants web pages which include core pre-joining information on topics such as such as tuition fees and finance, accommodation, and student support services. - Emails are sent at key points throughout the year to both enquirers and applicants highlighting key information about student finance tuition fees, how and when to apply, Frequently Asked Questions, etc.